Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 The price difference between these two options comes out to XOF13,981.84 (about R400) on a R5,000 transfer.

 How long will it take to send money to Niger?

 How long it takes to send money to Niger depends primarily on how your recipient is receiving the money and how you are making your payment.

-Paying with cash or card is almost instant, and opting for mobile money or cash pick-up is also near-instant, so the whole transfer can be done in just a few minutes.
+Paying with cash or card is almost instant, and opting for mobile money or pick-up as cash is also near-instant, so the whole transfer can be done in just a few minutes.

 But bank transfer steps aren’t so fast.
 As such, paying with a bank transfer or electing to have the recipient get their money with a bank deposit will often add a few business days to the process.